Dikshant-Thakur/exp_assignment_2/README.md

 - Occasionally, the navigation server may crash during execution.
 - If this happens:
   - Turn off all running nodes and processes.
   - Restart the entire setup from the beginning.
+  - Try to modify the marker points.

 - Ensure that all commands are executed in the specified sequence to avoid errors.